tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/multi_body.rst

 Where the ``acceleration_models`` should contain a set of acceleration models acting upon each propagated body (if one or more of the bodies is omitted from the ``acceleration_models``, no accelerations are assumed to act on this body, without warning or error).

 When propagating multiple bodies, the initial states of the bodies need to be provided in a single vector through the ``initial_state`` input (in the example above) to the :func:`~tudatpy.numerical_simulation.propagation_setup.propagator.translational` function.
-This initial state vector should, in order, contain the initial states of the propagated bodies, w.r.t. their respecive central bodies.
+This initial state vector should, in order, contain the initial states of the propagated bodies, w.r.t. their respective central bodies.
 For the example above, entry 0-5 of the ``initial_state`` should be the initial state of Earth w.r.t.
 SSB, entry 6-11 Mars w.r.t.
 SSB, entry 12-17 Sun w.r.t.
 SSB, and 18-23 Moon w.r.t.
 SSB.

 The use of a 'hierarchical' system is also supported by Tudat.
 For instance, one can propagate the Earth and Mars w.r.t. the Sun, the Sun w.r.t. the barycenter, the Moon w.r.t the Earth: